Tax Forms for Canadian Independent Contractors: Form W-8BEN

-Using Form W-8BEN to Claim US-Canada Tax Treaty Benefits
+Use Form W-8BEN to claim U.S.-Canada Tax Treaty benefits

 The United States-Canada Income Tax Convention

-The United States-Canada Income Tax Convention resulted in treaty entered into between the countries and signed in September 1980.
+The United States-Canada Income Tax Convention resulted in a treaty between the countries and signed in September 1980.
 After numerous tweaks and changes, the U.S. Senate advised that the treaty be ratified in June 1984.

 The treaty officially went into effect in January 1985, and it prevents Canadians from having to pay the U.S. a tax on income earned here in addition to paying the Canada Revenue Agency a tax on the same money.

 As a result, you can avoid having your business income taxed twice by both the U.S. and Canada if you meet the residency rules and the fixed place of business rules.
 Article VII of the tax treaty provides that business profits earned in the United States by Canadian residents are taxed in the U.S. only to the extent that the profits are related to a permanent establishment in the United States.

 You're considered to be a resident of the country in which you have a "permanent home," so you're treated as a resident of Canada if your permanent home is there.

 If you are a dual-resident taxpayer in both Canada and the United States, Article IV clarifies your residency status using a tie-breaker rule.
 The tie-breaker rule states that you are a resident:

 - If you have a permanent home both places, where you have closer personal and economic relationships, known as a center of vital interests

 - If your center of vital interests cannot be determined, where you habitually live